LukeS-Dev/pyRFID_controller/README.md

 # pyRFID_controller

 ## Introduction
-pyRFID Controller is a Software designed to communicate, store and distribute RFID reader telemetry.
+pyRFID Controller is a Software designed to communicate, store and distribute telemetry from Sensthys RFID modules. <br>

+The communication is built on SensAPI (Rest-API) : https://www.sensthys.com/RESTdocs/#tag/Antenna <br>

+To get started, download the dependancies and run the main script.

 <br>